 Film and Media Studies: Documentaries, American media, war movies, black popular cultures, sports and media, horror, action, and science fiction, gender and sexuality

-Porfessor Fuchs is Film and TV Editor for the weekly cultural studies magazine, PopMatters (since 1999), film reviewer for Time to Play Magazine (since 2009), and frequent jurist for the Gotham Independent Film Awards.
-Professor Fuchs has published articles on Brad Pitt, Shakira, Juvenile, Jay-Z, Gollum, Prince, Madonna, Michael Jackson, and the Iraq war in media images.
+Professor Fuchs is Contributing Editor for the weekly cultural studies magazine, PopMatters (since 1999).
+She has also written reviews for Time to Play Magazine, the Alliance of Women Film Journalists, Philadelphia Citypaper, Screenit.com, NPR, Morphizm, Creative Loafing, and Common Sense Media.
+She is a frequent jurist for the Gotham Independent Film Awards.
+Professor Fuchs has published articles on Brad Pitt, Buffy the Vampire Slayer, Shakira, Juvenile, Jay-Z, Gollum, Prince, Madonna, Michael Jackson, and the Iraq war in media images.

 "'A Few Brief Moments': Truth and Image in Sports Documentaries."
 Gender and Genre in Sports Documentaries: Critical Essays.
 Edited by Zachary Ingle and David M. Sutera.
 Scarecrow Press 2102.